webplatform/docs/concepts/proprietary_internet_explorer_techniques/index.md

 =Expressions=

 Expressions allow you to dynamically calculate the value of a property.
-So for example you could do the following to teach older IEs to inherit the parent'S color:
+So for example you could do the following to teach older IEs to inherit the parent's color:

 <syntaxHighlight lang="css">
 color: expression(this.parentNode.currentStyle.color);